datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 ---
 layout: default
 title: Step 5 Dictionary
-parent: "05 COVID Dashboard"
+parent: '05 COVID Dashboard'
 ---

 # Step 5 Dictionary

 {: .no_toc }

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---

 We walked through the full cycle of setting up a visualisation, downloading data to inject it in the visualisation and render this visualisation as part of an HTML/CSS/JavaScript dashboard.
 In this step we repeat these steps to add two additional charts.

 # Task 5.1 Display Netherlands History

 This time we want an area chart mapping the case history in the Netherlands.
 First, we have the template, which includes the same elements as the previous chart.
 This time we look for an area chart